-- HBV generally is not directly hepatotoxic, and most hepatocyte injury is caused by CD8+ cytotoxic T cells attacking infected cells. - Patient age at the time of infection is the best predictor of chronicity.
-In general, the younger the age at the time of HBV infection, the higher the chance of chronic infection. - Treatment of chronic hepatitis B with viral polymerase inhibitors and interferon can slow disease progression.
+HBV generally is not directly hepatotoxic, and most hepatocyte injury is caused by CD8+ cytotoxic T cells attacking infected cells.

+- Patient age at the time of infection is the best predictor of chronicity.
+In general, the younger the age at the time of HBV infection, the higher the chance of chronic infection. patients can get the virus after going to a dental clinic - Treatment of chronic hepatitis B with viral polymerase inhibitors and interferon can slow disease progression. but it doesn't shut down of the progression

-3. Hepatitis C Virus (HCV).
+3. HEPATITIS CVIRUS (HCV).

-- According to data from the Centers for Disease Control and Prevention (CDC), the most common risk factors for HCV infection are as follows:

-- Intravenous drug abuse

-- Multiple sex partners

-- Having had surgery within the last 6 months

-- Needle stick injury

-- Multiple contacts with an HCV-infected individual

-- Employment in the medical or dental field.

-- perinatal transmission from the mother.
+- According to data from the Centers for Disease Control and Prevention (CDC), the most common risk factors for HCV infection are as follows: - Intravenous drug abuse - Multiple sex partners - Having had surgery within the last 6 months - Needle stick injury medical and dental staff - Multiple contacts with an HCV-infected individual - Employment in the medical or dental field. - perinatal transmission from the mother.

-• HCV is a small, enveloped, single-stranded RNA virus, member of the Flaviviridae family.
+HCV is a small, enveloped, single-stranded RNA virus, member of the Flaviviridae family.

-4. Hepatitis D Virus (HDV).
+4. HEPATITIS D VIRUS (HDV).